The Philippines and the World Bank: Economic overview of the Philippines

 According to World Bank data, the Philippines is considered to be a "lower middle income" country, defined as countries that have a per capita GNI between $1,026 and $3,995.
 As of 2018, by gross domestic product Purchasing Power Parity (GDP PPP), the Philippines is ranked 27th in the world with a GDP PPP of 952,967 international dollars.
 In the same year, by nominal gross domestic product (GDP), the Philippines is ranked 38th in the world with a GDP of $330,910 (US dollars).
 The economy relies mostly on the service sector (59.8% in 2017), with smaller percentages in industry (30.6% in 2017) and agriculture (9.6% in 2017).

 The Philippines has remained generally unsusceptible to global economic shocks.
 This is because of less exposure to problematic international securities, lower export dependence, stable domestic consumption, large remittances from overseas Filipinos, and a quickly growing service industry.
 Economic growth has been positive and stable, averaging 6.3% between 2010 and 2018 and 4.5% between 2000 and 2009.
 Additionally, the country is expected to become an upper-middle country in the near future, as its per capita income of $3,660 USD is just below the minimum bound of $3,896 USD.

 History of the World Bank in the Philippines

 Overview

 After becoming one of the members of the IBRD in 1945, the Philippines became a member of the International Development Association (IDA) in 1960.
 Two years later, the International Finance Committee (IFC) established the Private Development Corporation of the Philippines to help spur extensive private investment.
 By 1994, the Philippines became a member of the Multilateral Investment Guarantee Agency (MIGA).
 From 2015 to 2018, the Philippines and the World Bank engaged in the Country Partnership Strategy to create better jobs, increase shared prosperity, and eradicate extreme poverty.

+The World Bank works with the Local Government Finance and Development Project (LOGOFIND) that assists in the development of infrastructure and public services as it is to promote a development in employment, lifestyle, and reducing poverty.
+In 1979, the World Bank launched 'programme loan' in which the World Bank tested their involvement in giving assistance to corporate allies and transnational corporations while without forcing any autonomous policies in which these loan only divert their attention it specific sectors of the Filipino economy such as agriculture and finance.